 The suitability of manuscripts for publication SEBATIK journal is judged by peer reviewers and editorial board.
 All the review processes are conducted in a blind review where both authors and reviewers' identities remain anonymous.
 Editor in Chief handles all correspondence with the author and makes the final decision as to whether the paper is recommended for acceptance, rejection, or needs to be returned to the author for revision.

 This journal charges the following author fees.

 Article Submission Charges:0.00 (IDR) The submission includes submitting, peer-reviewing, editing, publishing, maintaining and archiving.

-Article Processing Charges: 1.000.000 (IDR) The journal also allows people to access the full-text versions of the articles, and free 1 exemplar (free shipping)
+Article Processing Charges: 1.100.000 (IDR) The journal also allows people to access the full-text versions of the articles, and free 1 exemplar (free shipping)

 Open Access Policy

 SEBATIK journal is a peer-reviewed journal with open access.
 The article processing or delivery of the manuscript submitted to the manager or editor through an online system or by using the OJS Open Access publishing model, and this journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.